Reverend and the Makers

 Reverend and the Makers are an English rock band from Sheffield, South Yorkshire.
 The band is fronted by Jon McClure, nicknamed "The Reverend".
 Their debut album, The State of Things (2007), helped them gain success in Britain and spawned the UK top 10 single "Heavyweight Champion of the World".
-The band released their second album, A French Kiss in the Chaos (2009), which led to them being invited to support Oasis on their final tour, playing venues such as Wembley Stadium.
-The band's third studio album, @Reverend_Makers, was released in 2012, and their fourth studio album, ThirtyTwo, was released in 2014.
+The band released their second album, A French Kiss in the Chaos (2009), which led to them being invited to support Oasis on their final tour, of the first part of their career, playing venues such as Wembley Stadium.
+The band's third studio album, @Reverend_Makers, was released in 2012, their fourth studio album, ThirtyTwo, was released in 2014 which had more electronic and dance music influences.
+These were followed by Mirrors in 2015 and The Death of a King in 2017 which showcased a hard rock and folk influenced sound.
+Their seventh album, the soul and R&B inflected Heatwave in the Cold North was released in 2023 and became the band's first Top 10 album in the UK in 16 years.
+On 15 November 2024, the band made a bid to be the Christmas number 1 with a single, "Late Night Phone Call", raising awareness of the Samaritans and the support they provide.

 History

-Early years
+2002–2006: Early years

-In late 2005, McClure brought several musicians together for Reverend and the Makers.
+In late 2002, McClure brought several musicians together for Reverend and the Makers.
 Like his previous bands, the Makers included co-songwriter Ed Cosens, this time playing bass.
 The rest of The Makers consisted of Dave Sanderson (guitars), Joe Moskow (keyboards), Richy Westley (drums, formerly of Hoggboy) and Laura Manuel (vocals), and occasionally Simon Strafford on trombone.
 Sanderson was dismissed in July 2006 after the band completed their first headline UK tour and replaced by Gledhill guitarist Tom Jarvis.

 Late in 2005, fellow Sheffield band Arctic Monkeys released their debut single, and McClure was hounded by major record labels, reportedly offering him sums of up to £150,000 to make an album like Arctic Monkeys.
 McClure declined the offer, and decided to do everything his own way, managing to sell out The Plug in Sheffield twice, a venue with a capacity of 1,000 people, while still unsigned.
 It was not until the following year that McClure met Mark Jones in a club in London when he asked him for a lighter.
 The two got talking and Mark Jones came to see Reverend and the Makers at the next show.
 Jones reportedly proclaimed the band as the "best band in the world" and signed them to his label Wall of Sound Records.